oasis-tcs/csaf/csaf_2.1/prose/edit/src/schema-elements-01-defs-03-extensions.md

   # ...
 ```

-Each item MUST comply with the rules for CSAF Extensions and validate against the
+Each item SHALL comply with the rules for CSAF Extensions and validate against the
 [CSAF Extension Content schema](https://docs.oasis-open.org/csaf/csaf/v2.1/schema/extension-content.json) as well as the schema given
 through its `$schema` property.